 The AfDB's corridor trajectory will be influenced by its upcoming capital replenishment process.
 The ADF-17 replenishment, covering the 2025-2028 lending cycle, will determine the volume of concessional resources available for DRC corridor investments.
 Donor governments' willingness to replenish the ADF at levels sufficient to support ambitious corridor programming depends on the bank's ability to demonstrate results from current commitments — creating a feedback loop between implementation performance and future financing.

 For corridor communities and governments, the AfDB's engagement carries particular significance because of the bank's African ownership.
 AfDB financing represents continental solidarity with corridor development, not external charity or strategic leverage.
 This framing matters politically, and the AfDB has an institutional interest in ensuring that corridor outcomes validate the case for African-led development finance.
-Whether that institutional interest translates into more effective community protection, more equitable benefit distribution, and more rigorous environmental management than external financiers achieve is the question our monitoring addresses.
+Whether that institutional interest translates into more effective community protection, more equitable benefit distribution, and more rigorous environmental management than external financiers achieve is the question independent monitoring can address.

 The AfDB's role is also shaped by its position as a convener.
 The bank hosts coordination forums where corridor financiers, corridor governments, and civil society representatives discuss implementation progress, identify bottlenecks, and resolve disputes.
 This convening function — less dramatic than billion-dollar loan announcements but essential for program coherence — leverages the AfDB's trusted intermediary status to maintain the multilateral cooperation that the corridor's success requires.
 The corridor's financial architecture is only as strong as the institutional relationships that sustain it, and the AfDB's role in maintaining those relationships may prove as valuable as its financial contributions.